Change your legal or preferred name

 - Check that your name has been updated as requested using Self Service Banner (SBB)

 - Log a request to amend your email using the UniDesk self service portal.
 There is a self-help guide in UniDesk explaining how to do this.

-You can also contact the ISD service desk directly or ask your campus Registry Office to co-ordinate this request on your behalf.
+You can also contact the Digital Services IT Service Desk directly or ask your campus Registry Office to co-ordinate this request on your behalf.

 The name must be the same as what is listed on your Banner student record.

 Update your student card

 Please contact your campus Registry Office if you need a new card with your updated details.